Here’s a bit about my history, what areas I work in, and what happens in counselling.

 Counselling is a conversation with the purpose of creating change in your life.
 Essentially we become investigative partners in your life.
 You bring a lifetime of memories and views of the world and I bring a bunch of weird questions.
 Counselling is where you can put down the sack of crap you’ve been carrying, open it up and, together, we look at what’s inside.
 There might be hurts, traumas, and things you are ashamed of or regret.
 We investigate those stories and in our investigating, might find things about yourself you hadn’t noticed, or different perspectives you hadn’t seen before.

-when couples come to see me we do three things in no particular order.
-We diagnose what’s come between you, moment by moment and begin to notice patterns.
+When couples come to see me we do three things in no particular order.
+We figure out what’s come between you, moment by moment and begin to notice patterns.
 We figure out better ways or talking through differences so both partners get what they want and we look at what is required for a fantastic relationship.

 To do all this, my counselling room is a place that is free of judgement, where you will feel respected and listened to…as one client recently said, “its the only place in the world I feel safe.”